abandonedpools/hlae-cfg-csgo/readme.md

 # overview
-this is my config for recording csgo demos with HLAE. it is made to be quick and easy to use, with plenty of customization options.
+this is my config for recording csgo demos with HLAE. it is made to be quick and easy to use, with plenty of customization options. it records at a high framerate and interpolates the frames to create a motion blur effect (similar to sony vegas resample or after effects frame blending).

+the "raw" version of the cfg is functionally the same but doesn't apply motion blur to the rendered clips.

 # requirements
 - [HLAE (with FFMPEG)](https://github.com/advancedfx/advancedfx/releases)

-use the installer and tick the checkbox that says "reinstall FFMPEG"
+ ***use the installer and tick the checkbox that says "reinstall FFMPEG"**

 # how to use
 ## basic instructions